We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 There have been further overseas assignments.
 Hudson worked as a freelance reporter in London briefly in 1985; later a 1991 story for Frontline saw him travelling to Bangladesh, documenting the efforts of Tauranga man Ken Peat to help survivors of a cyclone that killed an estimated 140,000 people.

 Later Hudson conducted a Sunday investigation into milk powder contaminated in China, which had originally come from New Zealand.
-It alleged that more people had been killed by the powder — containing the toxin melamine — than had previously been admitted by the Chinese government.
-Nominated for Investigation of the Year, the story won the 2009 Qantas Television Award for Best Current Affairs Reporting on a Weekly Programme or One-Off Special, which he shared with producer Stephen Butler, cameraman Leander Scott-Donelan, and researcher Portia Mao.
+It alleged that more people had been killed by the powder — containing the toxin melamine — than the Chinese government had previously admitted.
+Nominated for Investigation of the Year, the story won the 2009 Qantas Television Award for Best Current Affairs Reporting on a Weekly Programme or One-Off Special.
 Hudson previously won a Qantas Media Award in 1997 for an investigation into odometer fraud on imported Japanese cars.

 Sources include